Snownee/Lychee/docs/docs/post-action.md

 # Post Action

-Post action is an action to be executed.
+Post-action is an action to be executed.

-Usually you can add post actions to a Lychee's recipe, and  they will be executed after the recipe is successfully matched.
+Usually, you can add post actions to a Lychee's recipe, and they will be executed after the recipe is successfully matched.

 ## Basic Format